Here’s the deal on a homemade spider mite killer on plants!

 You can also use insecticidal horticultural soap or oils.

 - Keep plants free of dust and debris

 NOTE: Do not apply natural oils or insecticidal soaps to plants during warm temperatures or when the plant is dehydrated.
 The solutions can cause burning of the leaves in these conditions.

-In conclusion, the natural ways of controlling spider mites are recommended instead of chemical applications that can kill helpful organism found in soil and in the garden.
+In conclusion, the natural ways of controlling spider mites are recommended.
+Chemical applications can kill helpful organisms found in the soil and in the garden.

-Below are several efficient (and pleasant!) essential oils, also called horticultural oil, to help you in case of a spider mite infestation.
+Below are several efficient (and pleasant!) essential oils, also called horticultural oil, to help you with a mite infestation.

-This essential oil is referred to as a miticide extracted from the seeds of the neem tree.
+This essential oil extracted from the seeds of the neem tree works as a miticide.

 #2 – Eucalyptus Oil

 If spider mites hate one thing more than the smell of lemon, it is the strong smell of menthol.
-Many organic gardeners claim eucalyptus oil works like magic, due to its antibacterial and bactericidal properties.
+Many organic gardeners claim eucalyptus oil works like magic.
+The ‘magic’ is its antibacterial and bactericidal properties.

-In addition to being highly efficient, eucalyptus oil also has a water-like composition when slightly diluted before using it.
-This allows for a smooth, even, and effortless distribution across the plant leaves.
+Eucalyptus oil has a water-like composition when diluted before use.
+This makes it very efficient, allowing for a smooth, even, effortless distribution across the plant leaves.